vyynl/lumeria-duskrunner/content/Resources/Updated House Rules.md

 When rolling with Emphasis, roll **2d20** and select the result farthest from 10.

 > [!example] Ruling
-> - Only modifiers and proficiency apply—advantage or disadvantage never stacks with Emphasis.
+> - Only modifiers and proficiency apply.
+Advantage or disadvantage never stacks with Emphasis.
 > - The GM may spend Fear to impose Emphasis, representing heightened tension.

 ---